What to do in Bogota.

 In 2007, UNESCO named Bogota the World Book Capital.
 It was the first Latin American city to receive this designation.
 The National Library of Colombia has existed since 1777 and the Biblioteca Luis Angel Arango is one of the busiest libraries in South America.
 Add to this mix over 60 museums and art galleries, 45 theatres, 75 parks and 150 plus national monuments and you’ll need to come back for a second week.

 The arts are alive and well in Bogota.
 It has two major symphony orchestras.
-The Philharmonic not only has over 100 performances per year, it programs the largest outdoor rock music festival in the Americas.
+The Philharmonic not only has over 100 performances per year, but it also programs the largest outdoor rock music festival in the Americas.
 Add to that programing, ”Opera in the Park”, ”Hip Hop in the Park”, ”Jazz in the Park” and a dance festival as well.

 You can spend a day touring and viewing just the diversity of architecture.
 For example, the Candaleria is a very large colonial sector of Bogota that is well worth exploring.
 It also houses the largest collection of private universities in Latin America.
-Close to downtown you find Chapinero which has the surprising and stunning architecture of large Victorian homes.
+Close to downtown, you find Chapinero which has the surprising and stunning architecture of large Victorian homes.

-To get the best idea of how large and sprawling the city is, on a clear day travel up the tramcar at Monserrate.
+To get the best idea of how large and sprawling the city is, on a clear day journey up the tramcar at Monserrate.
 There you have a clear vista of the large and populous Bogota.

 From fine dining, to dancing to art, music, culture and history Bogota has it all.
-It is definitely worth a visit or two or three !
+It is definitely worth a visit or two or three!